gourabkumarpatro/FairRec_www_2020/README.md

 # Two-Sided Fairness for Personalized Recommendations in Two-Sided Platforms
 ## Relevance Scores
 You can use the relevance scores estimated in your dataset in csv format (rows: customers, columns: producers) for your application scenario.
-Alternatively you can test with our ones.
-The relevance scores calculated for the datasets (used in the paper) can be found in the following links in csv formats.
+Alternatively you can test with ours.
+The relevance scores calculated for the datasets (used in the paper) can be found in the following links in zipped csv format.
 * [GL-CUSTOM]() : Custom relevance function on [Google Local ratings data](https://cseweb.ucsd.edu/~jmcauley/datasets.html#google_local).
 * [GL-FACT]() : Relevance scores from latent embedding based factorization on [Google Local ratings data](https://cseweb.ucsd.edu/~jmcauley/datasets.html#google_local).
 * [LF]() : Relevance scores from latent embedding based factorization on [Last.fm data](https://grouplens.org/datasets/hetrec-2011/).